 Pension contributions made by an employee benefit from income tax relief.
 Tax relief on pension contributions is available for up to 100% of earnings, provided the employee is under 75.
 Both employer and employee will still pay any National Insurance contributions that are due.

 Pension tax relief is restricted by an annual allowance of £50,000.
 There is no tax relief on pension contributions in excess of the annual allowance unless you have unused allowances (up to the maximum £50,000), which you are allowed to carry forward for up to three years.
+(Note that the annual allowance is being reduced to £40,000 from April 2014.)

 The way tax relief on pension contributions is given depends on the particular scheme.
 With occupational schemes, employees’ pension contributions are generally paid into the scheme without any tax being deducted, automatically giving pension tax relief at whatever rate of income tax the employee pays.

 Pension contributions into a personal pension scheme are made out of the employee’s taxed income, with the pension scheme then claiming back basic rate pension tax relief.
-Individuals who pay higher rates of income tax generally claim the difference back through their own self assessment tax returns.
+Individuals who pay higher rates of income tax generally claim the difference back through their own self-assessment tax returns.

 Employers’ pension contributions can generally be claimed as an allowable business expense — provided the pension contribution meets the normal rules requiring expenses to be wholly and exclusively necessary for business purposes.
 If the pension contribution is much larger than normal, the pension tax relief may need to be spread over up to four years.